x-component/x-format/README.md

 x-format
 ========

-This module contains 2 formatting functions for numbers and dates.
+This module contains formatting functions for numbers and dates.

 It offers a simple interface and a configurable default behavior.

-Using options one can override the default behavior and use p.e. all date formats as defined by [moment.js](http://momentjs.com)
+Using options you can override the default behavior and use p.e. all date formats as defined by [moment.js](http://momentjs.com)

 **usage**